dhruvinjs/RouteX/README.md

-# Uber Project
+# RouteX

-This repository contains the implementation of an Uber-like application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-The project simulates the key features of a ride-hailing platform, including user and driver registration, ride booking, real-time tracking, and payment processing.
+This repository contains the implementation of RouteX, a ride-hailing application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+The project simulates key features of a transportation platform, including user and driver registration, ride booking, real-time tracking, and payment processing.

 ---